mgechev/blog.mgechev.com/_posts/2016-03-28-ambient-type-definitions-duplicate-identifier-typescript-fix.md

             └── index.d.ts
 ```

-Thanks to the `tsconfig.json` we can compile our `jquery-demo.ts` using:
+Thanks to the `tsconfig.json` we can compile the `jquery-demo.ts` file using:

 ```shell
 $ tsc